microsoft/ELL/libraries/data/doc/GeneralizedSparseFormat.md

 # Generalized Sparse Data Format

-The Generalizaed Sparse (GS) data format is a textual representation of real-valued vectors.
+The Generalized Sparse (GS) data format is a textual representation of real-valued data vectors.
 Vector elements are separated by whitespace and can be formatted in three different ways:

 * Absolute index value format
 * Relative index value format